 The Office of New Student Orientation & Parent Relations (NSOPR) has a Facebook group where you can see reminders about upcoming NSOPR programming.
 The Prairie Stars Family Association also has a Facebook group for parents to stay up-to-date with information about association activities.

 Visit our Travel & Accommodations page to see discounts offered by local hotels.
 If you are interested in doing things with your family in Springfield, visit the Convention & Visitor’s Bureau for their guidebook and calendar of events.

-The Office of New Student Orientation invites UIS Parents and Family Members to our annual Family Weekend which will be held October of 2017.
+The Office of New Student Orientation invites UIS Parents and Family Members to our annual Family Weekend which will be held September 29, 30, and October 1.